rlecoutr/100-Rounds/README.md

 # 100-Rounds

-This old game made for fun was made while learning Python to experience with the language.
+This old game made for fun was created while learning Python to experience with the language.
 The goal is to progress through the rounds by dodging the incoming projectiles, with a boss every 10 rounds.
 This game is not finished (at all), only the 15 first rounds are developped yet.

 ## Getting started